admintome/hello-go/docs/_includes/README.md

 to automate the creation and deployment of a docker image to marathon.

-The `hello-go` [docker image](https://hub.docker.com/r/jeffdecola/hello-go) is useful in marathon and mesos testing where a simple long running app is needed.
+The `hello-go` [docker image](https://hub.docker.com/r/jeffdecola/hello-go) is useful in Marathon and Mesos testing where a simple long running app is needed.

 ## MARATHON .json FILE